jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-Rome.md

 ```
 sudo tcpdump -ni ens192
 ```
- - Return to the first Rome ssh session and ping
+ - Return to the first Rome ssh session and ping Amsterdam with Rome source address 20.0.0.1.
+The "-i .3" argument sets the ping interval to 300ms
 ```
-ping 10.101.1.1 -i .4
+ping 10.101.2.1 -I 20.0.0.1 -i .3
 ```

-4. Validate traffic is encapsulated in the SR label stack.
+4. Check the Rome tcpdump to validate traffic is encapsulated in the SR label stack.
 Expected output will be something like:
 ```
 cisco@rome:~$ sudo tcpdump -ni ens192
 tcpdump: verbose output suppressed, use -v or -vv for full protocol decode